dopeboy/curriculum-2.0/units/8-array-loop/lessons/2-loop/README.md

 ### Closing

-Today you learned about arrays.
-This is important because arrays can be used to represent lists.
-We can store multiple variables in one array.
-Arrays are another tool in our programmer's toolbox.
-We can use arrays to solve interesting problems.
+Today you learned about loops.
+This is important because loops can be used to repeat an operation.
+They can also be used to iterate through an array.

 #### Homework